Simplicial spanning trees in random Steiner complexes: Results

 The resulting random complex $X$, is of dimension $d$.
-Furthermore, the degrees of all $(d-1)$-faces is bounded $k$ and the complex is $k$-regular if and only if the sets $(S_j)_{j=1}^k$ are disjoint.
+Furthermore, the degrees of all $(d-1)$-faces is bounded $k$ and the complex is $k$-regular if and only if the sets $(S_j)_{j=1}^k$ are disjoint (see Section \ref{future} for further discussion).
 This construction also has the property that it induces the matching model on graphs for links of $(d-2)$-faces and in particular that in dimension $d=1$ it recovers the matching model.
 Finally, note that the distribution of $X$ is invariant under permutations on the vertex set.

-In \cite{LLR19} a slightly different model, also named random Steiner complex, was introduced and studied.
+In \cite{LLR19} a slightly different model, named random Steiner complex, was introduced and studied.
 There, for $d,k\in\BN$ and $n\in\BN$ which is $d$-admissible, the $(d,k,n)$-random Steiner complex is defined as the union of $k$ independent $(n,d)$-Steiner systems each sampled according to Keevash's construction.
 That is, if $S_1,\ldots,S_k$ are $(n,d)$-Steiner systems, each of which is sampled independently according to Keevash construction, a $(d,k,n)$-random Steiner complex $X$ is then defined as $X:=K_n^{(d-1)}\sqcup \bigcup_{j=1}^k S_j$.

 In this article, we do not go into the details of Keevash's construction, but take a few useful statements about the algorithm used in its definition.
-First, with high probability\footnote{ $F_n$ is said to occur with high probability if $\lim_{n\to\infty}\BP(F_n)=1$.} the algorithm produces an $(n,d)$-Steiner system and in particular does not abort.
+First, with high probability, namely with probability tending to $1$ as the number of vertices tends to infinity, the algorithm produces an $(n,d)$-Steiner system and in particular does not abort.
 Second, the distribution of the resulting subset of $\binom{[n]}{d+1}$ is invariant under permutations on the vertex set.
 Finally, it is worth noting that the distribution on Steiner systems obtained from Keevash construction is not the uniform one.

+We note that at the moment there is no algorithm for sampling an $(n,d)$-Steiner system uniformly at random, however Keevash's algorithm provides an algorithm for sampling such systems in a non-uniform way, and it is relatively easy to construct systems which are close to being $(n,d)$Steiner systems, in the sense that all $(d-1)$-cells except for $o(n^d)$ are contained in a unique $d$-cell.
+See further discussion in Section \ref{future}.